This moment of global pandemic is a tricky time to explore career options and apply for opportunities. But you can do it, and we are here to help.

 - Washington University Alumni Communities & Networks: Find LinkedIn groups and other networks organized around industries or geographic locations

 - Office of Undergraduate Research: Get tips for finding and reaching out to a research mentor

 As you collect new insight, consider:

-- What new information did you discover about this field that you did not know from your research?
+- What new information did you discover about the field?

-- What information do you still need to know about this career field?
+- What information do you still need to know or better understand?